Mountain, hill and moorland

 Heather will be targeted either once other grazing areas have been diminished or in autumn/winter when the grasses stop growing.
 Younger heather, for example young shoots following burning, is generally more attractive than older heather.
-Avoiding heavy autumn and winter grazing will ensure grazing sensitive plants such as ling heather (which will be damaged if more than 30% of its annual growth is removed) will be maintained in a healthy condition.
+Avoiding heavy autumn and winter grazing will ensure sensitive plants such as ling heather (which will be damaged if more than 30% of its annual growth is removed) will be maintained in a healthy condition.

 Different types of livestock, including wild herbivores, have different impacts on vegetation both in the way they graze, access water and generally move around.

 Sheep will avoid certain grasses (such as mat-grass, wavy-hair grass), and favour bent-fescue grasslands.
-They will browse on ling heather and other dwarf shrubs throughout the grazing season, but graze these plants more heavily, sometimes causing damage, in the autumn.
+They will browse on ling heather and other dwarf shrubs throughout the grazing season, but graze these plants more heavily, sometimes causing damage, in the autumn/winter.

 Cattle are less selective graziers than sheep and will more readily consume mat-grass and purple moorgrass (particularly when it is young).
-Cattle do not readily graze heather, but can cause damage both through trampling, dunging and ‘pulling’ at plants.
+Cattle do not readily graze heather, but can cause damage through trampling, and ‘pulling’ at plants.
 Due to their larger size and weight, cattle can cause damage to sensitive habitat features such as moss areas or wet spring heads.
 Cattle dung can provide a useful food for invertebrates which in turn will benefit many bird species.

 Horses and ponies will graze low quality vegetation such as sedges and fibrous grasses more readily than sheep.

-Deer will generally make more use of heather than either sheep or cattle but as they range over a much larger area are less likely to cause overgrazing.
+Deer will generally make more use of heather than either sheep or cattle but as they range over a much larger area are less likely to cause local overgrazing.
 Where deer are common it is important to consider the impact of deer on habitats in addition to that of livestock, and plan grazing levels accordingly.

 Restoring moorland vegetation

 Where heather has been damaged or suppressed through heavy grazing it can be restored by reducing grazing levels, in particular by removal of sheep in the autumn and winter months.
-Restoring heather on more grassy areas can be more difficult, but using summer cattle grazing to reduce grass competition can open up areas for heather to re-establish.
+Restoring heather on more grassy areas can be more difficult, but using summer cattle grazing to reduce grass competition can help open up areas for heather to re-establish.

 Many blanket bogs have been subjected to significant drainage works, where drains or grips were dug at regular intervals across vast areas.
 From both an agricultural and sporting perspective this drainage was not very successful and has increased problems such as water run-off and land erosion.
 It has also damaged important blanket bog habitats and reduced cover of Sphagnum mosses (which are the plants that form peat).